 - Could I be the one who is wrong?

-Relationships are a top priority for God (Matthew 22:37-39), and fulfilling His command to love others requires good communication skills.
-What can you do this week to improve your ability to communicate with others?
+Relationships are a top priority for God (Matthew 22:37-39) and fulfilling His command to love others requires good communication skills.
+It’s up to us individually to find ways to improve our ability to communicate with others.